benjacoblee/hiphop-hangman/README.md

 # Hip-Hop Hangman

 ![](https://media.giphy.com/media/ScZzMlETdv9mg/giphy.gif)

 Hip-hop flavored Hangman game.
-Only for the realest.
+Only for the realest 👐🏼

-## Rules
+## Rules 💸💸💸

 Objective: to guess the rapper's name given a word hint.